Connect with us

 Street protests

-In October last year, for example, Garden Holdings, China’s biggest housing developer by sales, slashed prices of its homes by up to 30 per cent igniting violent street protests as angry buyers who paid the full price smashed the showrooms of one of its projects in Jiangxi – demanding a refund.
+In October last year, for example, Garden Holdings, China’s biggest housing developer, cut prices of its homes by up to 30 percent, igniting protests.
+Angry buyers, who had paid the full price, smashed the showrooms of one of its projects in Jiangxi and demanded a refund.

-Similarly, anger spilled in the streets of Xiamen city in Fuijian province when Vanke – China’s second largest homes developer – slashed the price of one luxury villa by Sh30 million (2 million yuan), having sold for more than Sh75 million in October 2017.
+Similarly, anger spilled in the streets of Xiamen city in Fuijian province when Vanke – China’s second-largest home developer – slashed the price of one luxury villa by Sh30 million (2 million yuan), having sold for more than Sh75 million in October 2017.

-Vanke was eventually pressured to pay out Sh15 million (a million yuan) in compensation to 100 existing home owners, although it insisted that the refund it was offering was for a change in design.
+Vanke was eventually pressured to pay out Sh15 million in compensation to 100 existing homeowners, although it insisted that the refund it was offering was for a change in design.

 Similar protests have been reported in other cities including Guiyang, Shangrao, and Hangzhou.